RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 at+join
 ```

-After 5 or 6 seconds, if the request was successfully received by a LoRa gateway, then you should see the messages shown in Figure 21.
+After 5 or 6 seconds, if the request was successfully received by a LoRa gateway, then you should see the messages shown in **Figure 21**.

 8. Try to send a message from the RAK4270 Module.